Allie Hallmark

 BIOGRAPHY

 With more than a decade of litigation experience, Allie J. Hallmark is a dedicated and zealous lawyer for individuals and families in catastrophic injury and wrongful death cases.
-Her experience includes claims arising out of negligent construction, dangerous premises, unsafe working conditions, and automobile and aviation accidents.
+Her experience includes claims arising out of negligent construction and OSHA violations, dangerous premises and inadequate security, trucking accidents, negligent hiring and supervision, and medical malpractice.
 Allie pursues justice for her clients by working harder, writing more persuasively, and advocating more effectively than the opposing side.

 Although a West Texas native, Allie began her legal career in Philadelphia, where she gained extensive experience litigating construction and employment cases.
 After she returned to Dallas, she shifted her focus to representing individuals, including those discriminated against based on their religion and race.